From: Lynnie

 Date: 06-28-2006, 01:33 PM (21 of 21)

 Hehe all women are shaped "funny"!!!
 I was about 4'5" all through high school until my senior year when I came back these two huge tumors had grown on my chest.
 I could still wear kids clothes about a 12-14 depending on who made them.
 Infact I wore youth pants until I had my D about 5 years ago then I jumped into women with both feet.
-My inseam is 28" I am 5'4" and my torso is long, from the bottom of my hip bone to the point of my shoulder is about 26" :shock:
+My inseam is 28" I am 5'4" and my torso is long, from the bottom of my hip bone to the point of my shoulder is about 26" So yes we all have to adjust, thats why I hardley ever make stuff for me Stephi

-"if you do what you have always done you will get what you have always gotten"
+"No body knows what it is that I do until I dont do it" "if you do what you have always done you will get what you have always gotten" |

 User: stephi

-Member since: 03-17-2006
+Member since: 03-17-2006 Total posts: 361 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19457.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19457.html